 (i) Upon receiving the MCE’s completed prior authorization forms and required documentation, the MCE shall issue a decision as expeditiously as the member’s health requires, but no later than 72 hours from the date and time stamp of the initial request for prior authorization as follows:

-(I) If the drug is approved as requested, the MCE shall notify the member in writing and the pharmacy and prescribing practitioner telephonically, or electronically; or
+(I) If the drug is approved as requested, the MCE shall notify the member in writing and prescribing practitioner, and when known to the MCE, the pharmacy, telephonically, or electronically; or

-(II) If the drug is denied or partially approved, the MCE shall issue a written notice of adverse benefit determination to the member, and telephonic or electronic notice to the pharmacy and the prescribing practitioner.
+(II) If the drug is denied or partially approved, the MCE shall issue a written notice of adverse benefit determination to the member, and telephonic or electronic notice to the prescribing practitioner, and when known to the MCE, the pharmacy.

-(ii) If the requested additional documentation is not received within 72 hours from the date and time stamp of the initial request for prior authorization, the MCE shall issue a written notice of adverse benefit determination to the member, and telephonic or electronic notice to the pharmacy and prescribing practitioner.
+(ii) If the requested additional documentation is not received within 72 hours from the date and time stamp of the initial request for prior authorization, the MCE shall issue a written notice of adverse benefit determination to the member, and telephonic or electronic notice to the prescribing practitioner, and when known to the MCE, the pharmacy.

 (D) The MCE shall provide approved services as expeditiously as the member's health condition requires;